 What is bottom watering?

 Bottom water involves setting your plants in water (with drainage holes).
-The capillary action occurs as water slowly rises upwards throughout the plant's soil despite gravitational force.
+The capillary action occurs as water slowly rises upwards throughout the base of the plant's soil despite gravitational force.
 The molecules adhere to soil particles and ascend via tiny air chambers rising to the soil line.

 When and why to bottom water?